What Is A Herd Of Hogs Called

 Precision Livestock Farming:

 With the rise of technology in agriculture, we're seeing a shift towards more precise and data-driven approaches to managing livestock.
 This includes using sensors, cameras, and data analytics to monitor the health, behavior, and welfare of pigs.
-While this doesn't directly change the collective nouns we use, it does impact how we understand and interact with these animals.
+Even so, while this doesn't directly change the collective nouns we use, it does impact how we understand and interact with these animals.
 We are gaining more insight into the dynamics of pig social groups than ever before.

 Animal Welfare Concerns: